Get the Facts: Heart Disease in Women

 Every other minute, heart disease kills a woman in the United States.
-In fact, heart disease is the No. 1 killer of both sexes.
+In fact, heart disease is the number 1 killer of both sexes.
 Yet what many women don’t realize is that their risk factors for and warning signs of heart disease are different than those for men.
-Katarina Nelson, MD, a cardiologist at Cone Health Medical Group HeartCare, is committed to educating women about heart disease.
-Recently, Nelson sat down for a heart-to-heart talk about women’s cardiovascular health; here’s what she thinks every woman needs to know about the risk factors for and warning signs of heart disease.
+Katarina Nelson, MD, a cardiologist at Cone Health Medical Group HeartCare, is committed to educating women about heart disease, and she sat down for a heart-to-heart talk about women’s cardiovascular health.
+Here’s what she thinks every woman needs to know about the risk factors for and warning signs of heart disease.

 Do women downplay the risks and warning signs of heart disease?

 Yes, frequently.
 Women tend to take care of their family members before they take care of themselves.
 They often don’t seek medical help until their symptoms are severe.
 By that point, their heart disease may already be at an advanced stage.
 Some women don’t see a cardiologist until they’re already having a heart attack.
 By that time, even if we place a stent or refer them for bypass surgery, they may have developed scars within the heart muscle.
 We want to prevent heart disease, or diagnose and treat it before it leads to these bad outcomes.
 To do that, we need to raise awareness about the problem.

 Are the risk factors for heart disease the same for both sexes?

 Men and women have a number of risk factors in common.
 They include:

 - Older age.

 - Physical inactivity.

 - Unhealthy cholesterol levels.